Colors That Go With Purple: 25 Harmonious Combinations

 10. Eggplant and Aqua

-In this eclectic design, eggplant walls provide a rich and luxurious backdrop while lighter shades of aqua brighten the space.
+In this eclectic design, eggplant walls provide a luxurious backdrop while lighter shades of aqua brighten the space.
 The floor carpet adds texture without overwhelming the room with its pattern.

 11. Royal Purple and Coral

 A coral sitting area makes a stunning focal point in a room with a royal purple theme.
 The glass table brings a modern touch to the room while allowing the coral carpet to stand out.
-Decorating with books adds some personality and vitality to the design.
+Decorating with books adds personality to the design.

 12. Mauve and Sage Green